 Also, centrifugation of used oil eliminates the need for filtration media, thereby reducing operating costs considerably.

-A used oil centrifuge is a 3-phase, self-cleaning centrifugal machine exerting a centrifugal force, 7,000 times that of gravity.
+A used oil centrifuge is a 3-phase, self-cleaning centrifugal filter exerting a centrifugal force, 7,000 times that of gravity.

 With this high separation force, the centrifuge can separate all water and small particles from the used oil, producing clean sale oil.